DAH746/SpelunkingGame/README.md

 PSD:
 - Funtique Game Free UI KIT - https://www.behance.net/gallery/30134915/-Funtique-game-UI-kit-free-PSD Some usage: modfiied and converted for usage in Unity by the group.

+Font:
+- Dimbo - https://www.dafont.com/dimbo.font (Used in areas such as the UI and HUD)

 Music:
 - Chiptune Rock Pack 1 - https://assetstore.unity.com/packages/audio/music/rock/chiptune-rock-pack-1-57965